breakthatbass/breakthatbass/s.md

     rm -rf directory_name

-- `cat` - Prints a file in the terminal.
+- `cat` - Prints the contents of a file in the terminal.
 Requires a file as an argument.
     ```
     cat myfile.txt
     ```